-- This feature is not available for SIP extensions. - LCS Button A flexible button can be customized as the LCS button. - Extension Personal Identification Number (PIN) To prevent unauthorized monitoring, it is recommended the LCS user assign an extension PIN.
-This PIN will be required when setting LCS (→ 6.1.8 Extension PIN (Personal Identification Number)).
+- This feature is not available for SIP extensions.
+For more information about telephone types that support this feature, refer to the Operating Manual. - LCS Button - A flexible button can be customized as the LCS button. - Extension Personal Identification Number (PIN) - To prevent unauthorized monitoring, it is recommended the LCS user assign an extension PIN.
+This PIN will be required when setting LCS ( $\rightarrow$ 6.1.10 Extension PIN (Personal Identification Number)).
 If the user forgets the PIN, it can be cleared by an extension assigned as the manager. - Each extension can be programmed to either end recording or continue recording the conversation after the call is intercepted, through personal programming (LCS Mode Set [After Answering]). - To use the LCS feature on a PS in Wireless XDP Parallel Mode, LCS can only be turned on or off from the wired telephone.
-In Wireless XDP Parallel Mode, setting LCS on/off from the PS has no effect. (→ 22.1.5 Wireless XDP Parallel Mode)
+In Wireless XDP Parallel Mode, setting LCS on/off from the PS has no effect. (→ 22.1.6 Wireless XDP Parallel Mode) - A sub extension of a one-numbered extension cannot perform LCS. ( $\rightarrow$ 14.1.5 One-numbered Extension).

-- 12.1.1 PBX Configuration-[4-1-1] Extension-Wired Extension-Extension Settings-Option 4 - 12.2.1 PBX Configuration-[4-2-1] Extension-Portable Station-Extension Settings-Option 4 - 21.1 UM Configuration-[2] Class of Service-Mailbox- Message Cancel for Live Call Screening
+''' 12.1.1 PBX Configuration-[4-1-1] Extension-Wired Extension-Extension Settings-Option 4 12.2.1 PBX Configuration-[4-2-1] Extension-Portable Station-Extension Settings-Option 4 21.1 UM Configuration-[2] Class of Service-Mailbox-♦ Message Cancel for Live Call Screening '''

-1.6.6 Other Features- Live Call Screening (LCS)
+1.6.6 Other Features-♠♠ Live Call Screening (LCS)